skip navigation

 The last 5 - 7 minutes will be a group game of either Torpedo Alley or Sharks and Minnows for all players to participate.
 This is always a fun activity for the kids, coaches, and the parents!

-Skates – Purchase skates that will fit your child today with no more than ½” allowed for growth.
+Skates – Skates that will fit your child today with no more than ½” allowed for growth.
 Seek adequate protection in the ankle, toe and instep areas, improperly fitted skates will hamper your child’s ability to skate.

 Helmet – Must be of a design and construction approved by the Hockey Equipment Certification Council (HECC).
 Must be sized at the time of purchase to fit properly.
 The chin strap must always be fastened.